-We’re firm believers in combining your communications tool to create the best omnichannel customer experience for consumers.
-Used in isolation, text messaging can be incredibly effective but when blended with app notifications, email or phone calls; it can truly deliver for you in ways no one tool could alone.
+We’re firm believers in combining your communication tools to create the best omnichannel customer experience for consumers.
+Used in isolation, text messaging can be incredibly effective.
+Still, when blended with app notifications, email or phone calls, it can truly deliver for you in ways no one tool could alone.

 RELATED: Find out how Vinomofo combined text and email to recoup 50% of churning customers with one powerful workflow.

 Build relationships, not OTPs (one-time-purchases).
 With the abundance of new brands and businesses jumping onto the ecommerce bandwagon, customers are becoming wary of online scams.

 RELATED: Find out the 5 simple ways to build customer confidence and trust with text.

 - Be personal – use their name and preferences in SMS campaigns to give your messaging a human touch.

 - Comply – Ensure you add an opt-out to meet compliance but also also to help build trust that you are doing the right thing.

 - Ask them – Unlock two-way messaging so customers can ask text back questions if they are unsure of your reputability and want to check.